Spectral Line Workshop

 C. Make an optical depth map (step 15)

-The optical depth tells us how much energy has been lost by travelling through a dense medium.
-This allows us to probe where the obscuration is greatest across the source that is illuminating this dense medium.
-In our case, we have our bright continuum superimposed upon the absoprtion of light by the HI transition.
-We can use these to work out the optical depth.
+The optical depth indicates how much energy has been lost while travelling through a dense medium.
+This enables us to identify where the obscuration is greatest across the source illuminating this dense medium.
+In our case, we have our bright continuum superimposed upon the absorption of light by the HI transition.
+We can use these to calculate the optical depth.

-This can be done for single planes of the cube or for an average of many planes.
-Make an average of the most intense absorption, e.g. below half-minimum:
+This can be done for individual planes of the cube or for an average across multiple planes.
+Calculate the average of the most intense absorption, such as below half-minimum:

 moments=[-1],